junxit/us-congress-bills-114/metadata.md

 - 2016-02-29 — Committee on Indian Affairs.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 114-216.
 - 2016-02-29 — Committee on Indian Affairs.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 114-216.
 - 2016-02-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 377.
+- 2016-04-14 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S2105-2106; text of committee substitute as amended: CR S2106)
+- 2016-04-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S2105-2106; text of committee substitute as amended: CR S2106)